 A little too quirky to be considered an ingenue, even at the start of her career, she was a real character actor and a real character.
 No role was too peculiar for Dennis.

-For three decades, Dennis lived in a early 19th century Georgian house in Connecticut with 17 cats.
-The house had an unusually orange living-room.
+For three decades, Dennis lived in an early 19th century Georgian house in Connecticut with 17 cats.
+The house had an unusually orange living room.
 Dennis:

 “When I was in Same Time Next Year on Broadway, this fancy restaurant invited the cast for a lunch because we mentioned their name in the play.
 I got so drunk that afterward I rolled over to Bloomingdale’s and bought the ugliest orange furniture you’ve ever seen.
 I hate orange, and I don’t know why I did it.
 I have tag sales all the time, and everybody just walks right past it.
 But the cats love it.
 They’ve torn out the cotton stuffing and eaten the legs away.“